 Last mile logistics is often the most expensive and time-consuming part of the entire shipping process and rising costs mean companies must either increase their prices, which can lead to customer dissatisfaction, or suffer financial losses.

 The pressure on businesses is increasing to prove they are doing everything possible to reduce their operational carbon footprint.

-Be it the integration of electrical vehicles, introducing a robust route optimisation engine to reduce annual mileage or improving driver behaviour such as excessive idling, poor speed/gear management and harsh breaking through a telematics solution, companies are having to prioritise sustainability more and more to ensure they are on target to achieve net zero.
+Be it the integration of electrical vehicles, introducing a robust route optimisation engine to reduce annual mileage or improving driver behaviour such as excessive idling, poor speed/gear management and harsh breaking through a telematics solution, companies are having to prioritise sustainability more and more to ensure they stay on the road to net zero.

-To improve customer satisfaction with deliveries during the last mile of their journey, it is important that companies know and meet customer expectations.
+To improve customer satisfaction with deliveries , it is important that customer expectations are understood and met consistently.

-Real-time tracking of packages has now become an industry standard.
+Real-time tracking of packages is an industry standard.
 Consumers want to be able to monitor the location of their package, from the instant it left the warehouse until it arrives on their doorstep.

 Brand reputation is on the line when products are out for delivery, and one of the things that can jeopardise the customer’s experience is a lack of communication or ambiguous delivery notifications.

-The best part is that these notifications can be automated, allowing changes to be communicated instantly and accurate ETA’s to be sent to the customer.
+The best part is that these notifications can be automated, allowing changes to be communicated instantly and accurate ETA’s to be sent to the customer to manage expectations.

 Not only do consumers want these notifications, but so do business customers.
 Retailers, restaurants, supermarkets, factories, construction sites, and pharmacies are among the businesses that need this information from couriers and third-party logistics organisations to ensure goods can be accepted without delays.